 In order to emphasise the importance of the vision of a world union, World Federalists met in August 1947 for an international congress in Montreux on Lake Geneva.
 Due to justified criticism of the UN's beginnings, they discussed and published the Montreux Declaration.
 However, national power interests, ideological differences and the upcoming Cold War made such plans hopeless at first.
 Despite initial successes, many subsequent efforts disappeared into political insignificance.
 Only the Movement of World Federalists was able to assert itself thanks to serious work as an NGO at the UN.
 The Union of European Federalists is one of them.

-Or would a world community of democratic states based on NATO and the OECD be an opportunity to bring world peace to humanity?
-Time is pressing.
+It is imperative that parliaments, governments and civil society take a more serious interest in the future prospects of humanity and strive for clear medium- and long-term goals.
+Time is of the essence.
 World problems are constantly on the increase.
-If the pressure of events increases, if nation states, the European Union and the United Nations fail, if the chances of establishing a World Federation based on solidarity are missed, other forces may have to take over the rescue of the world.
+If the pressure of events increases, democratic nation states, the European Union and the United Nations fail, the chances of founding a world federation based on solidarity are missed, other forces may have to take over the rescue of the world.
 Then justice, freedom, human rights and democracy are unlikely to play too much of a role.

 Info Service german